michmzr/michmzr.github.io/docs/DESIGN.md

 ## Typography

 Inter is the interface and prose family.
 Local Regular, SemiBold and Bold files, with their license, are included in `docs/design-reference/fonts/` for the style guide.
-They are not yet wired into production styles.
+Production serves licensed copies from `assets/fonts/`, using the same three weights.
 The fallback stack is `Inter, system-ui, -apple-system, "Segoe UI", sans-serif`.[^base]

 Tokens describe the initial wide-screen scale.
 The current preview switches below 768px: the main display uses `display-mobile` and section headings use 1.5rem.
 Body copy retains 1.125rem with 1.65 line height.
 The initial metadata size is 0.875rem.
 Adjust the scale and breakpoints against real titles, dense content and mobile reading; use relative units and support text enlargement without clipping.